Skip to main content

 • Additional shredded mozzarella cheese, optional

-This lightened family favorite will fill bellies and satisfy even the tallest of teens to the tiniest of toddlers.
+This lightened family favorite will fill bellies and satisfy the tallest of teens to the tiniest of toddlers.
 This healthy twist on an old Italian favorite lightens its calories without skimping on all those classic flavors.
 We promise that after a few bites of this baked noodle-free recipe, you won’t even miss the extra carbs those noodles bring to the table.
 For a bonus bite, substitute the part-skim mozzarella cheese with a blend of provolone, asiago, mozzarella, and parmesan cheeses.

 Slow cooker beef tips burgundy